 Abstract

 The North American Deermouse, Peromyscus maniculatus, is one of the most widespread and abundant mammals on the continent.
-It is of public health interest as a known host of several viruses that are transmissible to humans and can cause illness, including the acute respiratory disease Hantavirus Pulmonary Syndrome (HPS).
+It is of public health interest as a known host of several viruses that are transmissible to humans and can cause illness, including the acute respiratory disease Hantavirus pulmonary syndrome (HPS).
 However, recent taxonomic studies indicate that P. maniculatus is a complex of multiple species, raising questions about how to identify and interpret three decades of hantavirus monitoring data.
 We conducted a systematic review investigating the prevalence and spatial distribution of viral taxa detected in wild populations allocated to P. maniculatus.
-From the 46 relevant studies published from 2000 to 2022, we extracted and analyzed spatial occurrence data to calculate weighted populational prevalences for hantaviruses.
-We found that detection efforts have been concentrated in the Western United States and Mexico with a focus on the spread of Sin Nombre virus, the primary causative agent of HPS.
-There are significant gaps in the existing literature both geographically and in regard to the types of hantaviruses being sampled.
-These results are significantly impacted by a recent taxonomic split of P. maniculatus into four species, which results in the relabeling of 92% of hantavirus observations.
-Considering the uncertain, and likely multiple, phylogenetic histories of these viral hosts should be a key emphasis of future modeling efforts.
+From the 49 relevant studies published from 2000 to 2022, we extracted and analyzed spatial occurrence data to calculate weighted populational prevalences for hantaviruses.
+We found that detection efforts have been concentrated in the Western United States and Mexico with a focus on the spread of Sin Nombre virus (Orthohantavirus sinnombreense), the primary causative agent of HPS.
+There are significant gaps in the existing literature both geographically and in regard to the types of viruses being sampled.
+These results are significantly impacted by a recent taxonomic split of P. maniculatus into four species, and we were able to update 94% of hantavirus observations to reflect this change.
+Investigating the uncertain, and likely multiple, phylogenetic histories of these viral hosts should be a key emphasis of future modeling efforts.

 1. Introduction